 Get an Intro at Museum

 There is a little museum before entering to Jiaohe Ruins.
-You can listen to the short video introductory of Jiaohe in Mandarin only and subtitles in English.
+You can listen to the short video introduction of Jiaohe in Mandarin only and subtitles in English.

-There is a model showing Jiaohe strategic location on top of the hill surrounded by river.
+There is a model showing Jiaohe strategic location on top of the hill surrounded by a river.

 Touching Buddha Feet For Good Luck